Right-click the Word icon and choose Run as administrator.

 Acrobat PDFMaker (for MS Office 2003 and earlier) uses the Adobe PDF printer, which in turn uses the Acrobat Distiller application, to convert Word documents.
 Therefore, the first step in troubleshooting is to determine if Acrobat Distiller is working correctly:

 Note: This method doesn't support advanced PDFMaker features, such as maintaining links and document structure.

-Note: If you don't have a PostScript printer, you can download a PostScript printer driver from the Adobe website.
-After you install the driver, then complete step 2.
+Note: After you install the driver, then complete step 2.
 If you select the Adobe PDF printer, deselect "Do Not Send Fonts To 'Adobe PDF'" to create a PostScript file.